vrmarcelino/MetaModels/README.md

 #### 2. Cooperative tradeoffs - calculate metabolic exchanges

 The script [MICOM_coop_tradeoff.py](https://github.com/vrmarcelino/MetaModels/blob/main/MICOM_coop_tradeoff.py) optimizes the cooperative tradeoff, first using the western media for upper boundaries, then using the minimal media to get the metabolic exchanges.
-This script was largely based from the code developed for the MICOM paper:
+This script was largely based on the code developed for the MICOM paper:

-Each sample will run thought the function: def media_and_gcs(sam):
+Each sample will run thought the function:

 ```
+def media_and_gcs(sam):
     com = load_pickle(pickles_path +"/"+ sam)

     # Get growth rates